Frodo45127/rpfm/docs_src/chapter_comp.md

 # To build the executable without optimisations.
 cargo build

-# To run the executable without optimisations (debug mode).
+# To run the ui executable without optimisations (debug mode).
-cargo run
+cargo run --bin rpfm_ui

 # To build the executable with optimisations (release mode).
 cargo build --release